Srini-web/pes_asic_class/README.md

 + The ABI is crucial for enabling interoperability between different software components, such as different libraries, object files, or even entire programs.
 It allows components compiled independently and potentially on different platforms to work seamlessly together by adhering to a common set of rules for communication and data representation.
 + RISC V architecture being currently used uses Little Endian memory allocation
    + In little-endian representation, you store the least significant byte (LSB) at the lowest memory address and the most significant byte (MSB) at the highest memory address.
-+ Given the 5 bits which are allocated, 2^5 or 32 bits are used for memory allocation.
++ Given the 5 bits that are allocated, 2^5 or 32 bits are used for memory allocation.
-+ An ABI table is refered to where every register is mapped to a particular variable/function.
++ An ABI table is referred to where every register is mapped to a particular variable/function.
 <img width="430" alt="ABITable" src="https://github.com/Srini-web/pes_asic_class/assets/77874288/4ca9c3cb-6253-43cd-8bac-a66090687d17">
 </details>